Brain Activity of Bodily Symptoms in Anxiety Disorders

-Cognitive Behavioral Therapy (CBT), for example, can help shrink anxiety about physical symptoms down to size by properly labeling symptoms for what they are, preventing catastrophizing about worst-case scenarios, and developing adaptive responses such as the use of distraction.
+Cognitive behavioral therapy (CBT), for example, can help shrink anxiety about physical symptoms down to size by properly labeling symptoms for what they are, preventing catastrophizing about worst-case scenarios, and developing adaptive responses such as the use of distraction.

 Because pain has a strong subjective component, the way we learn to and choose to cope with pain makes a big difference.
 This is one of the reasons personality factors like neuroticism and hostility can worsen somatic symptoms, making it harder to let go of excessive worry, reducing insight about the nature of problems, and presenting challenges to accept help from others.
-Exposure therapy may help with trauma and over-generalization via desensitization, and ultimately reducing somatic triggers.
+Exposure therapy may help with trauma and over-generalization via desensitization, and ultimately reduce somatic triggers.

 In addition to CBT, psychodynamic and trauma-informed therapies may help in addressing underlying developmental origins of issues, for example helping to resolve complicated grief related to parental loss or childhood illness which could drive mortality fears, and helping people to learn to articulate and symbolize emotional states and internal conflicts which otherwise would come out as physical symptoms.

-Physical exercise and stress-reduction can reduce overall stress, and treatment for underlying conditions such as anxiety and depression are often helpful for relieving associated physical symptoms.
-Various forms of body work can be useful in re-learning how to process bodily sensations, in addition to directly alleviating discomfort and sometimes for coming to terms with trauma.
+Physical exercise and stress reduction can reduce overall stress, and treatment for underlying conditions such as anxiety and depression are often helpful for relieving associated physical symptoms.
+Various forms of bodywork can be useful in re-learning how to process bodily sensations, in addition to directly alleviating discomfort and sometimes for coming to terms with trauma.

 Mindfulness-based approaches and meditation, including yoga-based practices, can be useful for alleviating pain.
-For instance, Mindfulness-Based Interoceptive Exposure Task (MIET) leverages focused awareness of pain dimensions to reduce the impact of pain.
+For instance, mindfulness-based interoceptive exposure task (MIET) leverages focused awareness of pain dimensions to reduce the impact of pain.

-Working on one’s relationship with our bodies can be critically important for addressing somatic symptoms, which may be a reflection of fragmentation in sense of self driven by developmental issues, various forms of mistreatment, bullying and neglect, and habits of distancing oneself from emotional and embodied experience.
+Working on one’s relationship with our bodies can be critically important for addressing somatic symptoms, which may be a reflection of fragmentation in sense of self driven by developmental issues, various forms of mistreatment, bullying, and neglect, and habits of distancing oneself from emotional and embodied experience.